categories

 • • Not necessarily wanting to work remotely because they focus better, or enjoy the social aspects of, working on site;

-Technological Hurdles Includes:
+Technological Hurdles Include:

 • • Drops in productivity due to learning curves or limited equipment;